 This paper uncovers a novel channel through which fiscal policy can boost aggregate productivity and innovation at horizons beyond the business cycle.
-A cut in corporate income taxes stimulates investment in R&D. This encourages both the creation of new ideas and technologies -which we refer to as 'basic research'- and the adoption of existing ideas and technologies -which we refer to as 'applied research'.
-We show that 'applied research' is crucial for the ability of an estimated endogenous growth model to account for the magnitude and persistence of the effects of temporary corporate tax changes on TFP and GDP that we document on post-WWII US data.
+A cut in corporate income taxes stimulates investment in R&D. This encourages both the creation of new technologies -which we refer to as 'basic research'- and the adoption of existing technologies -which we refer to as 'applied research'.
+We show that 'applied research' is crucial for the ability of an estimated endogenous growth model to account for the magnitude and persistence of the effects of temporary corporate tax changes on productivity and output that we document on post-WWII data for the United States.
 In contrast, changes in the average tax rate on personal income have a limited impact on R&D expenditure and innovation over our sample, and therefore their effects on productivity and output are stronger at shorter horizons.